alexcumplido/frontend-projects/faq-accordion/README.md

 #### What I learned

-I am not sure if these two functions follow real SOLID principles, but I tried to concrete as much as possible the showing and hiding of accordion items via JavaScript in those code line.
+Not sure if these two functions follow real SOLID principles, but I tried to concrete as much as possible the showing and hiding of accordion items via JavaScript in the following code.
+Both receive as parameters the position in the NodeList of the clicked item, wich match with the position of the other elements in their corresponding NodeList as well.

 ```js
 function displayItem(i) {